VITALES

 To build a foundation of trust and credible results, VITALES operates under three fundamental technical pillars:

-1. Proven Technology and Independent Verification: We implement sanitation systems with demonstrated efficacy.
-All environmental impact will be measured, reported, and verified by an independent, world-class third party, ensuring scientific integrity.
+1. Proven Technology and Independent Verification: We implement sanitation systems with demonstrated efficacy, adapted to high-altitude lacustrine conditions.
+All environmental impact is measured, reported, and verified by an independent, world-class third party.
+Technology suppliers post performance bonds guaranteeing equipment efficacy.

-3. Total Traceability with Web3: We employ blockchain technology (Web3) to generate immutable traceability of all critical data, from water quality to asset issuance, building an auditable foundation of trust for all actors.
+3. Total Traceability with Web3: We employ digital technology generates immutable traceability across all critical data — water quality, sensor readings, asset issuance, and verification records — building an auditable foundation of trust for all actors.

 brown wooden houses on green grass field during daytime